|

 Black Horse and took a job as a laundress to several chambers (apartments)

 above the Inns of Court, working for some of the tenants there.
-Among her customers was Mrs.
+Among her customers was Mrs. Lydia Duncomb, a wealthy but somewhat frail old lady, whose age

-a set of chambers in Tanfield Court in the
+chambers in Tanfield Court in the Temple.

-servants, Elizabeth Harrison, aged 60 who was effectively retired,
+She employed two live-in servants, Elizabeth Harrison, aged 60 who was

-and 17 year old Ann Price, who had been employed to take over Elizabeth’s
+effectively retired, and 17 year old Ann Price, who

-companion for many years.
+had been employed to take over Elizabeth’s duties.
+Elizabeth “Betty” Harrison had been Mrs. Duncomb’s companion for many years.
 The Murders.
 The precise events of the

 night of Saturday, the 3rd of February 1733, are unknown because Sarah never